syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_local.rst

 Remote launching is particularly convenient for experiments with the local backend, even if you just want to run a single experiment.
-For local launching, you need to be on an EC2 instance of the desired instance type, and Syne Tune has to be installed there.
+For local launching, you need to be on an EC2 instance of the desired instance type, and Syne Tune has to be installed there along with all dependencies of your benchmrk.
 None of this needs to be done for remote launching.
-Here is an example:
+Here is an
+example:

 .. code-block:: bash